*not including the towering pile of art and illustration books I added to my collection this year

 by Neil LaBute

 Ha ha ... this is getting weird, I know.
+Like I said up there about the rolls.
 I haz issues.
 This is actually a play.
 (Do you ever read plays?
 You should.
 They're kind of amazing for the brain.)
 Keri Russell (Felicity), Jeremy Piven (Entourage), Andrew McCarthy (my preteen fantasies) and Ashlie Atkinson (never heard of her?
 I wonder why!
-Perhaps because she's a fat actress?
+Perhaps because she's fat?
 Hmm.) were in the original cast and Keri plays the mean girl.
 If I've lured you into my fabulous FatLit web, add this to your list.
 Like the others, it will make you see the world in a different way.
 I promise.

 by Dan Harris